 Carve out some time to stop at the cathedral-like El Portal Visitor Center (Rte.
 191, Km 4.3, off Rte.
-3 00745, 787/888–1880, www.fs.usda.gov/elyunque, $4, Daily 9–4:30).
+3, 787/888–1880, www.fs.usda.gov/elyunque, $4, adults; $2 children and seniors; daily 9–4:30).
 Enter via an elevated walkway that transports visitors across the forest canopy, 60 feet above the ground.
 Signs identify and explain the birds, animals, and other treasures seen among the treetops.
 Below the walkway, find a ground-level nature trail with stunning views of the lower forest and coastal plain.
 Inside the Center, interactive exhibits explain the El Yunque National Forest's history, topography, flora, and fauna, and a 15-minute film provides a greater understanding of the ecology, environment, and history of the El Yunque National Forest.
 The facility also has a well-stocked bookstore and gift shop, filled with useful tools for exploring the park, like trail maps.
-On a sticky day, the air conditioning, clean restrooms, and benches overlooking the forest make for a pleasant post-hike respite.
+On a sticky day, the air-conditioning, clean restrooms, and benches overlooking the forest make for a pleasant post-hike respite.